JDewhirst/eng86/C#_OOP/notes/05_solid_and_design_patterns.md

 This violates SRP and DIP.
 It's hard to test Hunter and Camera separately.
 Also the dependency is hidden, you can construct a Hunter without realising you're also constructing a Camera

 We instead made the method dependent on an abstraction, the IShootable interface, and passed an IShootable instance into the constructor.
 Now we have more flexibility.
 The dependency is apparent in the constructor.
-This is called Dependency Injection.
+This is called **Dependency Injection**.

 ## SOLID relationships